splintor/yeruham-phone-book-web-site/README.md

 1. It enables easy Telegram integration (notify on change/access/search)
 1. It won't send me e-mails when I edit pages
 1. It can provide easy editing on mobile devices
+1. It can search partial words
+1. It can search in Hebrew if English search finds no result.